berachain/cosmos-sdk/x/authz/README.md

 ### Authorization and Grant

-The `x/authz` module defines interfaces and messages grant authorizations to perform actions on behalf of one account to other accounts.
+The x/authz module defines interfaces and messages that grant authorizations to perform actions on behalf of one account to other accounts.
 The design is defined in the [ADR 030](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-030-authz-module.md).

 A *grant* is an allowance to execute a Msg by the grantee on behalf of the granter.